DevOpsPlayground/Hands-on-with-Kubernetes/README.md

         - containerPort: 80
 ```

-This file sums up step 1-2, when created it will launched a 3 instances of _nginx:1.10_
+This file sums up step 1-2, when created it will launch 3 instances of _nginx:1.10_
 `sudo kubectl create -f nginx-old.yml`

 let's verify all the containers are there :